DE-archive/query_strategy/README.md

 But what if you want to use that scope for every single call?
 </p>
 <p>
-I have the answer - use default_scope!
+I have the answer - use <code>default_scope</code>!
 </p>
 <p>
 If an object is always going to load its child records, for example posts with included comments, a default_scope can be setup on the model.
 Then every query will be ready for loading the children.
 Continuing with our previous example, I suppose we always want the comments for a post to be loaded.
-Instead of having to remember to add include: :comments to all finder calls add the following to the Post model:
+Instead of having to remember to add <code>include: :comments</code> to all finder calls add the following to the Post model:
 </p>